U.S. Biodiesel Production and Feedstocks Usage Five Year Outlook

 Biodiesel Feedstocks Usage Five Year Outlook

-Figure2 shows the monthly usage of vegetable oils, i.e., canola oil (represented by red color), corn oil (green color) and soybean oil (blue color), in biodiesel production from January 2014 to December 2019.
+Figure 2 shows the monthly usage of vegetable oils, i.e., canola oil (represented by red color), corn oil (green color) and soybean oil (blue color), in biodiesel production from January 2018 to September 2023.
 Some data records for canola oil are missing because EIA withheld them to avoid disclosure of individual company data.
-Soybean oil remains the largest vegetable oil input for the entire study period.
+Soybean oil remains the largest oil input for the entire study period.

-Moreover, we applied simple liner regression models on vegetable oil inputs.
-With time moving forward, we observe significant increasing trends for all three vegetable oil inputs over time, shown in blue, green and red colors, respectively.
-For the last three years, the percentage of soybean oil input has been slightly increased among all the vegetable oil inputs, from 67% to 71%.
+Application of simple linear regression models on vegetable oil inputs across time, results in significantly increasing trends for all three vegetable oil inputs over time, shown in Figure 2.
+For the last five years, soybean oil is the top feedstock contributor for B100 production even though the percentage of soybean oil input has decreased among all oil inputs, from its highpoint in 2020 of 65.9% to 46.0% in 2022, and to 42.3% in 2023 so far.

 Figure 2